Sustained observations in Drake Passage

 People and Institutions

-The work was initially led by scientists from the Institute of Oceanographic Sciences at Wormley, and more recently by teams from the National Oceanography Centre (NOC) at Southampton.
-Many scientists and students from the NOC and other institutions, including NERC's British Antarctic Survey and the University of East Anglia, have taken part in the 24 cruises to date, including principal contributions from B. King, S. Alderson, S. Cunningham, M. Brandon, M. Meredith, S. Bacon, A. Williams, M. Sparrow, K. Stansfield, G. Quartly, H. Venables, M. Yelland, E. McDonagh, A. Watson, A. Meijers, and J.-B. Sallée.
+The work was initially led by scientists from the Institute of Oceanographic Sciences at Wormley, and more recently has been led by teams from the National Oceanography Centre (NOC) at Southampton.
+Many scientists and students from the NOC and other institutions, including NERC's British Antarctic Survey and the University of East Anglia, have taken part in the 26 cruises to date, including principal contributions from B. King, S. Alderson, S. Cunningham, M. Brandon, M. Meredith, S. Bacon, A. Williams, M. Sparrow, K. Stansfield, G. Quartly, H. Venables, M. Yelland, E. McDonagh, A. Watson, A. Meijers, and J.-B. Sallée.

 Yvonne Firing is the current principal scientist for these measurements.

-In addition to establishing a unique time series of ocean measurements leading to interesting science results, the cruises have fostered collaboration between NERC institutes and Higher Education Institute groups, have provided many PhD students with an opportunity to experience deep-ocean physical oceanography fieldwork, and have been used to test or develop new measurement techniques.
+In addition to establishing a unique time series of ocean measurements leading to interesting science results, the cruises have fostered collaboration between NERC institutes and Higher Education Institute groups, have provided many PhD students with an opportunity to experience deep-ocean physical oceanography fieldwork, and have been used to test and develop new measurement techniques.

-The twenty-one complete occupations of SR1b to date have enabled the scientific community to monitor interannual variability and trends in ACC transports of water and heat (below) as well as the properties and distribution of different water masses found in Drake Passage, and to study a range of oceanic processes and ocean-atmosphere interactions, from the role of eddies in turbulence and mixing, to modulation of the meridional overturning circulation.
+The twenty-four complete occupations of SR1b to date have enabled the scientific community to monitor interannual variability and trends in ACC transports of water and heat (below) as well as the properties and distribution of different water masses found in Drake Passage, and to study a range of oceanic processes and ocean-atmosphere interactions, from the role of eddies in turbulence and mixing, to modulation of the meridional overturning circulation.
 Data from SR1b have been used directly in numerous journal publications and theses, as well as being incorporated into ocean atlases.

-The surface water temperature minimum in the southern part of the passage is visible in the mean contours, as is the Circumpolar Deep Water salinity maximum at mid-depths.
-The time average smears out the Polar and Subantarctic Fronts, so that they appear as a single region of sloping isopycnals between 58 S and the northern boundary.
-In the JR15003 section, however, the Polar Front is well to the north of its mean position.
+The surface temperature minimum in the southern part of the passage is visible in the mean contours, as is the Circumpolar Deep Water salinity maximum at mid-depths.
+The time average smears out the Polar and Subantarctic Fronts, so that they appear as a single region of smoothly-sloping isopycnals between 58oS and the northern boundary.
+On JR15003, however, the Polar Front was well to the north of its mean position.

-Since we have made measurements in months between November and April, we are able to detect a seasonal variation.
-The four months difference between the beginning of November (early southern spring) and the end of February (southern summer) account for 0.4°C in the average temperature of the water.
-It is important therefore to compensate for this effect before looking for trends in the data.
+Since we have made measurements in months from November to March, we are able to detect a seasonal variation.
+The four months' difference between the beginning of November (early southern spring) and the end of February (southern summer) account for 0.4°C in the average temperature of the water.
+It is important therefore to compensate for this effect (as in the cruise table) before looking for trends in the data.